MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Where-Object.md

 ### -Contains

-Specifies the Contains operator, which gets objects when any item in the property value of the object is an exact match for the specified value.
+Indicates that this cmdlet gets objects if any item in the property value of the object is an exact match for the specified value.

-For example: `Get-Process | where ProcessName -contains "Svchost"`
+For example: `Get-Process | where ProcessName -Contains "Svchost"`

-If the property value contains a single object, Windows PowerShell converts it to a collection of one object.
+If the property value contains a single object, PowerShell converts it to a collection of one object.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter